johanneslatzel/nuttercode-www/README.md

 System.out.println(response.toString());
 ```

-## Example 3: WebRequest with URI in constructor
+## Example 3: WebRequest with URI parameters

 The URI of the request will be constructed when sendTo is called and will be "/api&username=admin&token=mycooltoken".